Robust Question Answering Through Sub-part Alignment

-One advantage of our explicit alignments is that we can understand mechanically what the model is doing.
-This also allows us to add constraints to our model to prohibit certain behaviors, thus allowing us to flexibly adapt our model to this adversarial setting.
+One advantage of our explicit alignments is that we can understand and inspect the model's behavior more deeply.
+This structure also allows us to add constraints to our model to prohibit certain behaviors, which can be used to adapt our model to adversarial settings.

-Our constraints take the form of either hard constraints on alignments or hard constraints on scores.
-These alignments may cause \emph{all} answers to be rejected on a certain example.
-We therefore evaluate our model's accuracy at various precision points.
+In this section, we explore how two types of constraints enable us to reject examples the model is less confident about.
+Hard constraints can enable us to reject questions where the model finds no admissible answers.
+Soft constraints allow us to set a calibration threshold for when to return our answer.
+We focus on evaluating our model's accuracy at various coverage points, the so-called selective question answering setting~\cite{kamath2020selective}.

-\paragraph{Constraint on Entities} By examining \texttt{addSent} and \texttt{addOneSent}, we find that the model is typically fooled when the nodes containing entities in the question aligns to ``adversarial'' entity nodes.
-An intuitive constraint we can place on the alignment is that we require a hard entity match -- for each argument in the question, if it contains entities, it can only align to nodes in the context sharing exact the same entities.
-We call this type of constraint the ``hard entity constraint''.
+\paragraph{Constraints on Entity Matches} By examining \texttt{addSent} and \texttt{addOneSent}, we find the model is typically fooled when the nodes containing entities in the question align to ``adversarial'' entity nodes.
+An intuitive constraint we can place on the alignment is that we require a hard entity match---for each argument in the question, if it contains entities, it can only align to nodes in the context sharing exact the same entities.

-\paragraph{Constraint on Alignment Scores} The hard entity constraint is quite inflexible and does not generalize to different questions (e.g., questions that do not contain a entity).
-However, the alignment scores we get during inference time are a good indicator showing how well a specific node pair is aligned.
+\paragraph{Constraints on Alignment Scores} The hard entity constraint is quite inflexible and does not generalize well, for example to questions that do not contain a entity.
+However, the alignment scores we get during inference time are good indicators of how well a specific node pair is aligned.
 For a correct alignment, every pair should get a reasonable alignment score.
-However, if an alignment goes wrong, there should exist some bad alignment pairs which have relatively lower scores compared to the good ones.
-We can reject those samples by finding bad alignment pairs so that we can improve the precision of our model as well as give an explanation on why our model makes a unreliable prediction.
+However, if an alignment is incorrect, there should exist some bad alignment pairs which have lower scores than the others.
+We can reject those samples by finding bad alignment pairs, which both improves the precision of our model and also serves as a kind of explanation as to why our model makes its predictions.